sebastian-zieba/sebastian-zieba.github.io/_pages/about.md

 About me
 --------

 I grew up in Salzburg, Austria.
 After finishing high school, I moved to Innsbruck (Austria) to do my Bachelor and Master in Physics and Astrophysics, respectively.
-I am currently living in Heidelberg and a PhD student at MPIA.
+I am currently living in Heidelberg and a PhD student at the MPIA (APEx department).

 Last update: November 2023